The Problem with Digital Engineering

 Instead, their strategies set clear objectives and define the reasoning behind these objectives.
 They outline a suggested approach, as well as specific, actionable tactics to achieve the objectives.
 A nimble provider is then also able to execute these tactics.

-In comparison, larger firms generally specify a high-level digital transformation strategy that requires practical delivery by either the client themselves, or another third-party provider.
-And smaller firms specialise in practical delivery of basic BIM services, but cannot offer the strategic approach needed to ensure success.
+In comparison, larger firms generally specify a high-level digital engineering strategy that requires practical delivery by either the client themselves, or another third-party provider.
+Smaller firms specialise in practical delivery of basic BIM services, but cannot offer the strategic approach needed to ensure success.

 An Entire Project Lifecycle Approach